DavidSA06/DavidSA06.github.io/index.md

 # David Silva's Portfolio

-Hi I am David Silva Apango, MScin Applied Physics and I am interested in Data Science.
+Hi I am David Silva Apango, MSc in Applied Physics and I am interested in Data Science.

 In this page you are going to find evidence of my work.